gkorpal/gkorpal.github.io/_reading/book-list.md

   * **Topics in Ergodic Theory** by *W. Parry*: The result "Uniform distribution (mod 1)" of H. Weyl can be regarded as the first ergodic theorem to be discovered.
   * **Introduction to Quasi-Monte Carlo Integration and Applications** by *Leobacher and Pillichshammer*: The theory of Uniform Distribution Modulo One is used for numerical integration based on QMC rules.
   * **Applied Number Theory** by *H. Niederreiter and A. Winterhof*: The chapters 4 and 5 nicely complement the main text.
 One can suppliment it with the calssic text "Random Number Generation and Quasi-Monte Carlo Methods" by Niederreiter.
+* **p-adic Numbers, p-adic Analysis, and Zeta-Functions** by *N. Koblitz*: It discusses the p-adic Mazur-Mellin transform and Dwork's proof of the rationality of zeta-function (Weil conjecture). *Never read.*
+  * **p-adic Analysis Compared with Real** by  *S. Katok*: A gentle undergratuate level exposition, like Gouvêa's textbook cited above.
+It also talks about the notion of differentiability for functions from $\mathbb{Q}_p$ into itself.
 * **Introduction to Elliptic Curves and Modular Forms** by *N. Koblitz*: A nice introduction to modular forms, which basically adds details and exercises to Serre's condense one chapter introduction in his classic book "A Course in Arithmetic".
 The study of modular forms is motivated via congruent number problem, and a brief discussion of analytic theory of elliptic curves.
 In particular, it contains an explanation of Tunnell's solution on the "congruence number problem'' (modulo the weak Birch-Swinnerton-Dyer conjecture).
   * **Complex Analysis** by *E. M. Stein and R. Shakarchi*: A good reference for the facts from complex analysis needed for understanding the proofs involving modular forms.
   * **Fuchsian groups** by *S. Katok*: A good reference for understanding the shapes of fundamental domains.